Well Integrity Resources

 Cameron Trees and Wellheads

-RS Clare The Clare range of Valve Lubricants for the Oil & Gas Industry has been developed in conjunction with Original Equipment Manufacturers and Production, Drilling and Service operators.
-Valve Lubricant 601 is a fully synthetic lubricant, ensuring long term lubricating and sealing qualities within a temperature range of -20°F to 450°F. Valve Lubricant 501, an ‘Extended Temperature Range’ valve lubricant has been developed to provide comparable performance to 601 within a temperature range of -75°F to 350°F.
+The Clare range of Valve Lubricants for the Oil & Gas Industry has been developed in conjunction with Original Equipment Manufacturers and Production, Drilling and Service operators.

 FMC Trees and Wellheads